W-David-Porter/acim/src/workbook/part-i/20-i-am-determined-to-see/index.md

 #::: details Substituted

 We have been quite casual about our practice periods thus far.
-²There has been virtually no attempt to direct the time for undertaking our practice periods, minimal effort has been required, and not even active coöperation and interest have been asked.
+²There has been virtually no attempt to direct the time for undertaking our practice periods, minimal effort has been required, and not even active cooperation and interest have been asked.
 ³This casual approach has been intentional, and very carefully planned.
 ⁴We have not lost sight of the crucial importance of the reversal of your thinking.
 ⁵The salvation of the world depends on the reversal of your thinking.